 During World War II, it became the official residence for all American citizens, due to its anti-gas shelter, and position on the Rue St. Honore.
 Today it has 210 rooms and suites all beautifully decorated in elegant French style, and a spa with a wonderful rooftop pool with a view of Paris.

-Epicure, the fabulous 3-star Michelin restaurant overseen by Chef Eric Frechon, now has a terrace and is decorated in a delightfully fresh style.
+The hotel has four restaurants, including Epicure, the fabulous 3-star Michelin restaurant overseen by Chef Eric Frechon, which now has a terrace and is decorated in a delightfully fresh style.

 112 Rue du Faubourg St-Honore